pyoscx/pyodrx/README.md

 ### OpenDrive coverage

-OpenDrive coverage can be found in xodr_covergae.txt
+OpenDrive coverage can be found in xodr_coverage.txt